-In order to understand the overall statistics for dog bites in America, it is best to begin with the Pitbull.
+In order to understand the overall statistics for dog bites in America, it is best, to begin with the Pitbull.
 No dog carries a more heinous reputation, but are these fears clouded in myth or reality?
-Let us check the statistical period over the ten year period of 2005 and 2014.
-According to DogsBite.org, a non-profit organization that compiles and analyzes all of the dogs bite attacks in the country, Pit bulls accounted for 203 deaths in those ten years.
-This is a staggering 62 percent of the overall dog related death incidents, at 326 Americans killed between 05 and 14.
+Let us check the statistical period of 2005 to 2017.
+According to DogsBite.org, a non-profit organization that compiles and analyzes all of the dog bite attacks in the country, Pit bulls accounted for 284 deaths in those years.
+This is a staggering 65% of the overall dog related deaths, at 433 Americans killed between 2005 and 2017.
 Another dog known for its brutal reputation is the Rottweiler.
-If you combine the figures of both dogs, you’ll find 74 percent of the total death from dog attacks.
+If you combine the figures for both dogs, you’ll find 76% of the total fatal dog attacks.
 These numbers may appear shocking, but they could say something else.
 Instead of arguing that Pitbulls bite more, one could say they are more efficient once they strike.
 Whereas a bite from a smaller dog might not be fatal.

-Speaking of wolfs, the Wolf-dog hybrid species begin the top five of dangerous dogs.
-These animals pose a threat because they are more wild-animal than domesticated friend, even under the best guidance from a trained master.
-The Husky comes in at number four.
+Speaking of wolfs, the Wolf-dog hybrid breed can be very dangerous.
+These animals pose a threat because they are more wild-animal than a domesticated friend, even under the best guidance from a trained master.
+The Husky-wolf hybrid can be extremely unpredictable.
 This dog is often sought out for its majesty, but with unqualified or lack of training, Huskies will be very aggressive.
-This is not a deterrent, as Huskies are among the smartest species.
+This is not a deterrent, as Huskies are among the smartest breeds.
 Simply, owners don’t give them the attention they deserve.
 German Shepards are the third most likely dog breed to attack.
-However, their fatality statistics, much like the Doberman, are more a result from helping humans than harming them.
-As mentioned above, Rottweilers and Pit bulls are the second and first most dangerous species.
+However, their fatality statistics are more a result from helping humans than harming them.
+As mentioned above, Rottweilers and Pit bulls are the second and first most dangerous breeds.

 Train for Safety